 A. Cabbage can be consumed safely during pregnancy as well.
 But make sure to have it in the cooked form to avoid food poisoning and digestive issues like bloating or flatulence.

 Q. Is consuming cooked cabbage healthier than raw?

-A. Both forms of cabbage – raw or cooked have their benefits and have the same nutritive value.
-Those with weaker digestion, can consume cooked forms of cabbage.
-Moreover, it ensures prevention of any food poisoning owing to bacterial or fungal contamination.
+A. Both forms of cabbage – raw or cooked have their benefits and have the same nutritional value.
+Those with weaker digestion can consume cooked forms of cabbage.
+Moreover, it ensures the prevention of any food poisoning owing to bacterial or fungal contamination.
 You can saute or blanch for minimal but safe cooking before having it.

 Q. Are eating the outer leaves of cabbage safe?

 A. The outer leaves are edible but should be discarded if found with holes, dirt spots or insect remnants.
-Therefore, for clean eating and appealing presentation, outer leaves should be removed.
+Therefore, for clean eating and appealing presentation, remove outer leaves.